-- TES are discouraged from continuing their regular workload as a paid employee as well as completing all the requirements of the Professional Experience placement.
-Permission to undertake a workplace placement will not be granted unless there is a qualified teacher in the workplace to act as ST. - The convenience of a workplace placement needs to be considered carefully.
+TES are discouraged from continuing their regular workload as a paid employee as well as completing all the requirements of Professional Experience.
+Permission to undertake a work placement will not be granted unless there is a qualified teacher in the workplace to act as a ST.

+• The convenience of a work placement needs to be considered carefully.
 The possibility of difficulties with existing colleagues or the potential embarrassment of failure can create significant issues.
 Careful consideration is given to all TES applying for this type of placement.
-Approval is not guaranteed.
-NESA makes the final decision (for final-semester placements only).
+Approval is not guaranteed as NESA makes the final decision (for final-semester placements only).